elianiva/mirai/.roo/rules/02-coding-style.md

 - always use kebab-case for file names, NEVER PascalCase or snakeCase
 - always use camelCase for everything inside convex folders
 - never destructure props
+- use toast from sonner instead of alert